 How Caffeine Impacts Your Blood Sugars

-According to the Mayo Clinic, caffeine can impair insulin reaction.
+According to WebMD, caffeine can impair insulin reaction.
 This means it may take more time for your dose of insulin to fully kick in.
 Caffeine can also increase your body’s resistance to insulin.
+This can ultimately lead to high blood sugar levels and to further diabetes complications.

 In addition, a 2008 Duke University study showed that caffeine may have an impact on your blood glucose levels.
 The study examined people with type 2 diabetes.
-One group of participants took 500 mg caffeine–about two coffee cups worth–every day for a week, while the second group stayed caffeine-free.
+One group of participants took 500 mg caffeine–about the equivalent of about two cups of coffee–every day for a week, while the second group abstained from caffeine.
 Each person’s blood glucose levels were tested multiple times throughout the week, and it was found that those who drank caffeine had blood sugars around 8 percent higher than those who didn’t take caffeine.

 So, what’s the best option for people with diabetes who still want their coffee fix?
 Try making your order decaf.
 It’s also best to avoid added creamers, syrups and sweeteners.
 If you’re really craving some extra flavor, opt for the sugar-free varieties.
-And make sure you say no-thanks to the mile-hile swirl of whipped cream that tops most coffeehouse favorites.
+And make sure you say no-thanks to the mile-high swirl of whipped cream that tops most coffeehouse favorites.
+It can be so difficult to make good habits according to your diabetes, but it is so important!

 - Decaf black coffee